 - Run setup.exe from the extraction location.
 Installing ArcGIS Runtime SDK for Qt on Windows requires administrative privileges.

 - After the setup program finishes, the post-installer starts.
-The post-installer integrates the ArcGIS Runtime SDK for Qt with your installation of the Qt Framework and Qt Creator by copying files to locations within those install locations.
+The post-installer integrates the ArcGIS Runtime SDK for Qt with your installation of the Qt Framework and Qt Creator.
 Choose the Qt components you want to configure.
 Choose only components that are installed on your development machine.
 For each component you choose, provide a path to the component.
 For Qt Creator, use the path to the Qt Creator app.
 For Qt Frameworks, use the path to qmake.exe in the Framework's install location.
 Please note that the post-installer needs read/write access to the User Profile's AppData folder.

 - If you want to run offline geoprocessing tasks in your C++ app, install Local Server by following the steps at Local Server.

 - If you want to use StreetMap Premium data in your app, download the regions you want, as described in Add StreetMap Premium data.

 - If your app uses grid-based transformations, download supporting Projection Engine files from the downloads page on developers.arcgis.com.

 - If your app displays ENC layers, download the hydrography directory from the downloads page on developers.arcgis.com.

 In Qt Creator, a kit defines how to build an app for a target device.
 A kit includes references to the compiler, the Qt Framework, and the debugger.